vinacioo/nvim-config/readme.md

-# nvim-config
+# Neovim Config

-My neovim configuration in lua.
+My neovim configuration in lua specially for python, latex and markdown.

 ## Install